mjt91/mjt91.github.io/_posts/2024-09-20-mission-statement.md

 # Mission Statement

-- I cherish my wife and family
+- I cherish my wife, family and nearest friends
 - I try to find fun in everyhing I do
 - I am not religious
 - If someone asked me who my God is, I would answer: *chance*